Xola-lab/PRODIGY-DS-01/README.md

 ### Dashboard Features

-Interactive Map of South Africa: Filter by province to explore demographic data on a regional level.
+- **Interactive Map of South Africa**: Filter by province to explore demographic data on a regional level.

 - **Gender Distribution (Pie Chart)**: View the gender balance for selected years, offering a snapshot of population distribution.